 To meet the community of English-speaking Crypto Traders, or to ask us for help, join our Telegram group.

-To go further in your learning of Trading, we recommend that you read our article on the best technical trading indicators to do Technical Analysis.
+To go further in your learning of Trading, we recommend that you read our article on the best technical trading indicators to do Technical Analysis, or the one on Dollar Cost Averaging, or to read how to become a trader for the copy trading by creating your own copy trading group for your friends/subscribers/community.

 This article is not investment advice.
 Do your own research before investing in the cryptocurrency market.